Core Power Transfer

 Core Stabilization Exercises and Movement

 To my knowledge, the concept of core stabilization began with a book titled Therapeutic Exercise for Spinal Segmental Stabilization in Low Back Pain .
 In it, Richardson, et al. discussed their findings that certain trunk and pelvic muscles are inhibited and weak in most low back patients.
-They primarily found that, during exercise and stretching, motion must be strictly limited or results would be poor.
-Although Richardson et al. mistakenly considered movement in the lumbar spine, the Serola Theory states that the nearby sacroiliac joints were the key joints to stabilize.
+They primarily found that, during exercise and stretching, the motion must be strictly limited or results would be poor.
+Although Richardson et al. mistakenly considered a movement in the lumbar spine, the Serola Theory states that the nearby sacroiliac joints were the key joints to stabilize.

 Regardless of interpretation, their exacting strategies to isometrically strengthen the lumbar and pelvic muscles minimized motion in both the lumbar and sacroiliac spine, so their treatment progressed well.
 However, it is important to remember, as Richardson et al. p105-155 found, care must be taken to hold the joint within its normal range of motion, then, exercise to the same muscles will provide benefit; however, this is difficult to do and teach due to the patience and focus needed, and resulting slow progress.